leadsblue-datasets/leadsblue-datasets/perspectives/data-perspective.md

 - entity normalization
 - dataset hierarchy

+A business email database can also be interpreted as a normalized company contact dataset designed for structured storage and retrieval.

 A business email database is primarily viewed as a structured information system rather than a marketing asset.

 Data professionals prioritize clarity, organization, and interoperability across datasets.